About the Project

 Once successful multiplexed labelling is achieved in normal cells using wide field or confocal microscopy, the imaging platform will be transferred for super-resolution imaging, using direct stochastic optical reconstruction microscopy (D-STORM) taking advantage of methods we have recently developed.
 Finally, these novel imaging tools will be used to investigate the localisation and interaction of SAF-A, RNA and DNA in neuronal cells (such as LUHMES) and ultimately used to investigate how SAF-A depletion (by means of auxin-inducible degron system or by RNA interference) affects nuclear architecture (and DNA damage response) in neurons.

-To apply for an EASTBIO PhD studentship, follow the instructions below:
+To apply for an EASTBIO PhD studentship http://www.eastscotbiodtp.ac.uk/, follow the instructions below:

-1) Check FindaPhD for our available projects and contact Dr Annamaria Lilienkampf [email protected]
+Check FindaPhD https://www.findaphd.com/phds/program/bbsrc-eastbio-doctoral-training-partnership-call-for-applications-for-2021/?p1048 for our available projects and contact potential supervisors before you apply.

-2) After you have discussed the projects of interest to you with the project supervisors, download and complete our Equality, Diversity and Inclusion survey and then fill in the EASTBIO Application Form and submit to each of your proposed projects as per the instructions in the project adverts.
+After you have discussed the projects of interest to you with the project supervisors, download and complete our Equality, Diversity and Inclusion survey https://edinburgh.onlinesurveys.ac.uk/eastbio-dtp-equality-diversity-inclusion-form-2021 and then fill in the EASTBIO Application Form and submit the application form plus your academic transcripts to Dr Annamaria Lilienkampf ([Email Address Removed]) (Links to the forms can be found here: http://www.eastscotbiodtp.ac.uk/how-apply-0)

-3) Send the EASTBIO Reference Form to your two academic/professional referees, and ask them to submit as specified on the project adverts.
+Send the EASTBIO Reference Form to your two academic/professional referees, and ask them to submit these directly to Dr Annamaria Lilienkampf ([Email Address Removed]).
+(Link to the form can be found here: http://www.eastscotbiodtp.ac.uk/how-apply-0)

-5) We anticipate that our first set of interviews will be in the week commencing 10th February 2020 with awards made the following week.
+All EASTBIO (online) interviews will be in the week 8-12 February 2021 with awards made the following week.

 The School of Chemistry holds a Silver Athena SWAN award in recognition of our commitment to advance gender equality in higher education.
 The University is a member of the Race Equality Charter and is a Stonewall Scotland Diversity Champion, actively promoting LGBT equality.
 The University has a range of initiatives to support a family friendly working environment.
 See our University Initiatives website for further information.
 University Initiatives website: https://www.ed.ac.uk/equality-diversity/help-advice/family-friendly